 Provide food for picking up instead

-Lots of babies find it easier to handle pieces that are almost puree - for example, small pieces of boiled potatoes, baked salmon, banana, broccoli, eggs or whatever you've got at home.
+Lots of babies find it easier to handle pieces that are almost puree - for example, small pieces of boiled potatoes, baked salmon, banana, broccoli, eggs, or whatever you've got at home.
 An alternative is to continue with smooth purees but also provide food for them to pick up.
 As your baby learns to grip, they will love exploring.
 Another alternative is to go straight to Baby–Led Weaning.
 This involves giving your baby boiled or oven-baked soft food in pieces that the baby can hold in their hands and chew on.
 Read more about the BLW method here!

 Ask for help if you can't solve the problem

-The vast majority of babies learn to manage pieces of food if they get enough time to practise.
+The vast majority of babies learn to manage pieces of food if they get enough time to practice.
 But if you're worried and feel like the food situation is difficult or full of conflict - don't hesitate to seek help.
 A speech therapist who is an expert on children's eating can make an individual assessment and give you tips about how you can help your child.

 Written by Sara Ask